eseckel/ai-for-grant-writing/README.md

 feasibility using my project summary and specific aims <insert project summary>
 ```
 ```
-Please development a feasible project timeline for my grant proposal relating to my career development plan using this list of activities <insert activities> for <XX number of months> starting in <XX month>
+Please develop a feasible project timeline for my grant proposal relating to my career development plan using this list of activities <insert activities> for <XX number of months> starting in <XX month>
 ```